Jaywing/OffCanvasMobileNav/README.md

 ## Javascript

-Use the `mobileBreakPoint` variable set the width at when the offcanvas menu kicks in.
+Use the `mobileBreakPoint` variable set the width of when the offcanvas menu kicks in.

 Setting `mobileBreakPoint` to `null` will force the offcanvas menu in all viewport sizes.